Can our media call out systemic racism? They're part of it

 It is a problem.
 The easiest measure of whether news coverage keeps pace with the diversity of the community is to count who is used as an expert in media reports, especially who is interviewed in stories that affect everyone -- like the economy, the weather, traffic, travel, education and health care.

-I worked with Dr. Wendy Cukier and her team at Ryerson University's Diversity Institute to do just that in 2010.
+I worked with Professor Wendy Cukier and her team at Ryerson University's Diversity Institute to do just that in 2010.
 DiverseCity Counts showed that 23 per cent of people interviewed in such stories broadcast in one week by Toronto's five major TV stations were non-white.
 That's in a coverage area whose population is 49.5 per cent non-white.
 A local consumer story, "the search for the perfect prom dress," featured shots exclusively of white teenage girls trying on dresses and being served by white store owners.

 In the four major daily newspapers we monitored in the same week, no columnist who was a visible minority wrote any of the 43 columns published in sports sections, and only one of the 75 columns published in lifestyle sections.